wowi42/Moustash/README.md

 ##PanPan

-PanPan is a futur project which will permit to send messages directly to the broker through a socket
+PanPan is a cli notifier which use the same modules than Cuir and Fouet

 #Infrastructure